pdfarranger/pdfarranger/README.md

 ## Customization of keyboard shortcuts

-In case you are not satisfied with the default keyboard shortcuts they can be changed.
-To do so, set `enable_custom` to `true` and edit the shortcuts in `config.ini`:\
+You can change the default keyboard shortcuts.
+To do so, set `enable_custom` to `true` and edit the shortcuts in `config.ini` in the `[accelerators]` section.

-`~/.config/pdfarranger/config.ini` (Linux)\
+* For Linux: `~/.config/pdfarranger/config.ini`
-`C:\Users\username\AppData\Roaming\pdfarranger\config.ini` (Windows installer version)\
+* For Windows installer version: `C:\Users\username\AppData\Roaming\pdfarranger\config.ini`
-In Windows portable version the file is located in the same folder as pdfarranger.exe.
-Optionally this file can be removed.
-The application will then use the same config file location as installer version.
+* For Windows portable version, the file is located in the same folder as pdfarranger.exe.
+Optionally, this file can be removed.
+The application will then use the same config file location as in the installer version.

 ## Set custom language in Windows